The ultimate guide to GCSE revision for parents

 I've been through GCSEs twice now with my own sons and I'd be lying if I said it was easy.
 But if we help them to help themselves, they have strategies and habits that will stand them in good stead for A levels, university and beyond.

-10 tried and test tips for GCSE revision that really work
+10 tried and tested tips for GCSE revision that really work

-1. Help them nail their GSCE revision timetable
+1. Help them nail their GCSE revision timetable

 2. Work with them to get organised

-Remember 8 to 10 different GCSE Examinations is a huge amount of content, books and information… even for an adult to negotiate.
+Remember, eight to ten different GCSE examinations is a huge amount of content, books and information, even for an adult to negotiate.
 Help them assemble their textbooks, notes and exercise books by subject at the very start of their revision.
-Knowing where each subject material is helps the teen brain to reduce unnecessary stress and study more effectively.
-Oh, and by getting involved, you can limit this step to avoid tidying equalling revising.
+Knowing where each subject's material lives helps the teen brain to reduce unnecessary stress and study more effectively.

 3. Be a breakfast (and water) monitor